 In addition, it must be clear that both you and your spouse voluntarily agreed to the conditions in the postnup.
 If a judge believes that one spouse coerced, threatened, or lied to the other spouse in order to force a signature, the document will be considered invalid.
 This is why you need to make sure you and your spouse each hire a lawyer to examine the document.
 Not only will this show that both spouses voluntarily agreed to sign the document, but it will also ensure that the conditions are fair to both people.
 After all, if the postnup is clearly one-sided and unfair, a judge won’t enforce it after your divorce.
 So, if your postnup would leave your spouse destitute and you would be financially much better off after the divorce, it likely won’t be enforceable.

 A final tip to consider when drafting your postnuptial agreement is that you cannot stipulate anything regarding child parenting arrangements or child support.
 Those details will be determined separately, so if you try to include them in your postnup, a judge won’t enforce the document.
 Instead, focus on property division and related topics when you draw up this agreement.
-Hiring a postnuptial agreement lawyer to help write it will ensure that you avoid any mistakes that will make it invalid, so call our Saskatoon law firm today.
+Hiring a postnuptial agreement lawyer to help write it will ensure that you avoid any mistakes that will make it invalid, so call our advocates specializing in family law, based in Saskatoon.

 Should You Hire a Lawyer for a Postnuptial Agreement?